xc-jp/blog-posts/PureScript-React.md

 ## Calling TypeScript React components from PureScript

-Suppose we have this TypeScript React component.
+Suppose we have this TypeScript React component, and we want to wrap it so that we can call it from PureScript.

 __src/Tags.tsx__
 ```typescript